|

 the daily one-to-one tutoring and the support from the Family Support Team.

-SFA'S EFFECTS ON READING ACHIEVEMENT OVER TIMEA key
+SFA'S EFFECTS ON READING ACHIEVEMENT OVER TIME

 finding by Slavin and his associates in their six-year multi-site study is that